vandontduong/CARTEx/README.md

 | scRNAseq | [Zenodo 3993994](https://zenodo.org/record/3993994) | T cells from patients with Parkinson's disease | [Wang et al. 2021 Cell Discovery](https://www.nature.com/articles/s41421-021-00280-3) |
 | scRNAseq | [GSE196606](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE196606) | T cells from NBEAL2-deficient patients with thrombocytopenia | [Delage et al. 2023 Nature Communications](https://pubmed.ncbi.nlm.nih.gov/37349339/) |

-Note, we do not include the raw or processed data for these experiments, as the file sizes are far too large.
-However, our scripts for preparing and exploring the datasets are shared in this repository.
-Publicly-available experiments can be downloaded from the Gene Expression Omnibus (GEO).